Methodology

 Rounding and suppression rules

-We apply rounding and suppression rules to help minimise the risk of someone being identifiable from our data (also known as Statistical Disclosure Control).
-All calculations done in this publication are used on the unrounded figures.
+We apply rounding and suppression rules to help minimise the risk of someone being identifiable from our data (also known as Statistical Disclosure Control), and to remove outcomes based on small populations which could potentially be misleading.
+All calculations done for this publication are executed on the unrounded figures with the only the final result presented as rounded.

 The following rounding rules have been applied to this publication: